kkorenn/Quartz/README.md

 4. Done!

 > [!NOTE]
-> On Mac, do "Copy Native Launch Options" and paste it into your Steam launch arguments.
+> If on Mac, In the modlist.org app, press "Copy Native Launch Options" in the "Installed" tab and paste it into your Steam launch arguments.

 ## Install (manual)
 0. First make sure you have MelonLoader, (if not follow [Recommended](https://github.com/kkorenn/KorenResourcePack_v2#install-recommended))